kinik93/Audio-generation-with-VAE/README.md

 We implemented a variational version of the baseline autoencoder to see if a meaningful audio generation was possible in this case.
 In order to reduce the huge number of parameters of the original model we achieved a dimensionality reduction of the filters with respect of it.
 Even in this case the phase was reconstructed using Griffin & Lim algorithm

 ## License
-The code is released under the terms of TODO license.
+The code is released under the terms of MIT license.